pepeday/docs/content/tutorials/1.getting-started/integrating-the-directus-visual-editor-with-nuxt.md

 authors:
   - name: Craig Harman
     title: Guest Author
-description: Learn how to integrate the Directus Visual Editor with Next.js.
+description: Learn how to integrate the Directus Visual Editor with Nuxt.
 ---

 The Directus Visual Editor module allows you to edit your content live on your site.
 This article shows you how to integrate it with an existing CMS setup using Nuxt.